Skip to form

 • Hearing Link: The website given in your confirmation email will also have the court video hearing information.
 All arraignment hearings are currently being held through Webex video conferencing.
 Links are posted 48 hours prior to the hearing.

-If you have any questions about this process, feel free to contact the court clerks at 801-724-3900 or email court@orem.org.
+If you have any questions about this process, feel free to contact the judicial assistants by phone at 801-724-3900, by text at 801-229-7000 or by email jcorem@utcourts.gov.

 Full Address